EPCCed/archer2-MPI-2026-04-22/README.md

 datatypes, virtual topologies, collective communication and general design issues.

-This course will be run over two days, slightly shortert than the normal three-day format, using a variety of methods including formal lectures, practical exercises, programming examples and informal tutorial discussions.
+This course will be run over two and a half days: the first two days comprise face-to-face teaching, with the final half day being held a week later online.
+We use a variety of methods including formal lectures, practical exercises, programming examples, quizzes and informal tutorial discussions.
 This enables lecture material to be supported by the tutored practical sessions in order to reinforce the key concepts.

 <h3>Intended Learning Outcomes</h3>